 I avoid nuts.
 They can contain healthy fats, but are calorie dense – they are easy to overeat and stunt fat loss.
 I also avoid dairy for similar reasons- milk, non-Greek yogurt, and cheese are too easy for me to overconsume, and many experience gastrointestinal discomfort that leads to elevated stress circulating in the body.
 That will stunt fat loss and weaken overall health.
 Experiment with dairy in moderation – if you find you are still losing fat while consuming dairy, then go ahead.
 You have my blessing.

 Aka, carbohydrates.
 These will power your strength workouts better than fats will.
 You can have these in any quantity.

 - Oatmeal (steel cut > rolled > instant)

 These foods tend to be naturally satiating, but try to limit intake on days you don’t workout if you’re trying to lose weight.
 Vegetables are an exception to this rule.

 Remember, these foods are concentrated energy.
 Unused energy blunts fat loss.
 If you are trying to build muscle, feel free to eat liberally (but don’t mindlessly stuff yourself).
 Naturally higher levels of fiber and better satiety mean you usually won’t “binge” on these.

-Avoid french fries, fried anything, dried fruits (they are calorie dense and as addicting as candy), fruit juice (basically like soda in sugar amount), granola, syrup, candy, refined sugar… you get the idea.
+Avoid french fries, deep-fried anything, dried fruits (they are as calorie dense and addicting as candy), fruit juice (basically like soda in sugar amount), granola, syrup, candy, refined sugar… you get the idea.
 Until you’ve built a habit out of consuming foundational foods, don’t eat things that you feel are addicting and calorie dense.

 Enrichers contribute to health and overall wellness.
 They normally take the form of vegetables – which are also light energy providers – but I also include non-caloric drinks (coffee and tea), social lubricants (alcohol), and supplements.